 Exploring (Exploratory Data Analysis)

 Now that the data is clean, you will begin to understand what patterns your data has.
-Different types of visualisations and statistical modelings come into use in this phase.
+Different types of visualizations and statistical modelings come into use in this phase.
 Basically, this phase aims to derive the hidden meaning from our data.

 There’s a lot that goes around in the field of Exploratory Data Analysis.
 If you feel it’s something you’d enjoy, don’t forget to read our article on the same.